purton-tech/rust-on-nails/rust-on-nails.com/content/docs/auxiliary-services/database-backups.md

 Here we will update your local database.

-1. Download one of the backups from BlackSheep.
+1. Download one of the backups from BackupSheep.
 1. `sudo apt-get install zip`
 1. unzip the backup download i.e. `unzip bs*`
 1. Drop the database `dbmate drop`